FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/implement_interface.md

     } else {...
     }

-The custom transfer site is returned by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> REST API as a key-value map containing all custom site properties as described in the UIBean implementation.
+The custom transfer site is returned by {{< SecureTransport/componentshortname  >}} REST API as a key-value map containing all custom site properties as described in the UIBean implementation.
 After retrieving these properties, they should be populated and displayed in the custom HTML file.

-When implementing the `save` function, you must collect all properties filled by the administrator in the custom HTML file and use a POST REST request to save the properties into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> database.
+When implementing the `save` function, you must collect all properties filled by the administrator in the custom HTML file and use a POST REST request to save the properties into the {{< SecureTransport/componentshortname  >}} database.
 When you save custom properties as key-value pairs using POST REST request, the keys should be named exactly the same as the properties of the class that implemented the UIBean interface.
 If you want to implement validation for the site properties, you should add the validation in the save function.
 In order to propagate any validation errors, you should use the callback function with the desired error message as an argument:

 -   `callback(“Custom validation error”);`